Safety Dashboard-1i

 Measurement and Data Collection:

-Using telematics and GPS technology, MoDOT monitors and collects data about seat belt usage and speeding, among other metrics, in MoDOT’s fleet ensuring vehicles are being operated in a safe manner.
-This data is used extensively to answer customer questions regarding snow removal and investigate allegations of damage caused by MoDOT fleet.
+Using telematics and GPS technology, MoDOT monitors and collects data on seat belt usage, speeding, and other metrics within its fleet to ensure vehicles are operated safely.
+This data is extensively used to answer customer questions about snow removal and to investigate allegations of damage caused by MoDOT vehicles.

 Results Driver